Wells Fargo Lowers Salesforce Price Target

 Future Outlook

-Salesforce targets 50%+ margins by FY30 via Profitable Growth Framework, leveraging AI for sales efficiency.
+Salesforce targets 50%+ margins by FY30 via the Profitable Growth Framework, leveraging AI for sales efficiency.
 Partnerships (e.g., AcuityMD, Asymbl) expand the ecosystem.
-If Agentforce scales to offset core deceleration, rebound to $300+ avg.
+If Agentforce scales to offset core deceleration, it rebounds to $300+ avg.
 The targets are feasible; otherwise, range-bound trading persists.